 Wire theft has been an increasing problem in recent years, as the price of copper has gone up.

 So what are we doing about the problem?
 A lot, as it turns out.
-In fact, we’re trying several different approaches to find solutions.
+In fact, we’re trying several different solutions.

 1. In some areas, we’re replacing the wire with a special armored version that’s harder for thieves to take and sell.
 And then we’re burying it.
 With the wire underground, it takes more time and effort to dig out, which also increases a thief’s chance of being caught.